This post contains affiliate links. Please see our disclosure policy.

 - Easy to Make – These cookies take almost no time to whip up, thanks to store-bought caramel candies – and are made in one bowl for ease.

-As always, the full ingredient list is found in the recipe card below.
+As always, the full ingredient list can be found in the recipe card below.

 - Salted Butter – I always use salted buter for the best flavor, but feel free to use unsalted butter if you prefer.
 Make sure to use room temperature butter, not cold butter.